Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: The lower bound in Theorem A.

 Consider the subclass $\C^{\text{min}}_\phi \subset \C^{\text{irr}}_\phi$ of representatives $F \from S \to S$ for which $\lambda$ is minimal, so every member of $\C^{\text{min}}_\phi$ is a train track representative of~$\phi$.
 Let $\abs{S}$ denote the number of orbits of valence~$2$ vertices of $S$ with trivial stabilizer, and note that if $\abs{S}=0$ then $S$ is a natural free splitting.
 It therefore suffices to choose any $F \from S \to S$ in the class $\C^{\text{min}}_\phi$ and to prove, using concepts of ``valence~$2$ homotopy'', that if $\abs{S} > 0$ then there is another member $F' \from S' \to S'$ of $\C^{\text{min}}_\phi$ such that $\abs{S'} < \abs{S}$.

 Using the assumption $\abs{S} > 0$, choose $v \in S$ to be a vertex of valence~$2$ with trivial stabilizer.
 The two edgelets of $S$ incident to $v$ lie in the same natural edge of $S$ and they lie in different edgelet orbits.
 We may assume those two edgelets are the chosen representatives of their orbits, denoted $e_i$ and $e_j$.
 By permutating the notation we may assume $w_i \ge w_j$.
 Let $u$ be the vertex of $e_j$ opposite $v$.
 Since edge stabilizers of $S$ are trivial, the vertex $v$ is ``nonproblematic'' in the sense of \cite[Remark 3.6]{\LymanRTTTag} (strictly speaking, the projection of $v$ to the quotient graph of groups $S/\Gamma$ is nonproblematic).
-We may therefore apply \cite[Lemma 3.5]{\LymanRTTTag} to obtain a new irreducible topological representative $F_1 \from S_1 \to S_1$ by the operation of ``valence-two homotopy of $v$ across $e_j$''; this is a multistep operation, described as follows.
-Let $\pi \from S \to S$ be the equivariant map that collapses $e_j$ to $w$, stretches $e_i$ over $e_i \union e_j$, and is the identity outside of the orbits of $e_i$ and $e_j$.
-Let $F' \from S \to S$ be obtained by equivariantly tightening $\pi \circ F$.
-Let $S'$ be obtained from $S$ by equivariantly removing $v$ from the set of vertices and joining $e_i \union e_j$ into a single edgelet $e'_i$; no vertex of $S$ is mapped to $v$ by $F'$, and so $F'$ takes each vertex to a vertex.
-Let $F'' \from S' \to S'$ be obtained from $F'$ by equivariantly tightening, so $F''$ takes each edge to an edge path, possibly trivial.
-Finally, let $F_1 \from S_1 \to S_1$ be obtained from $F''$ by collapsing a maximal pretrivial forest and equivariantly tightening, so $F_1 \from S_1 \to S_1$ is a topological representative.
-From the assumption that $\mu_i \ge \mu_j$, the conclusion of \cite[Lemma 3.5]{\LymanRTTTag} tells us that the Perron-Frobenius eigenvalue of $F_1$ satisfies $\lambda_1 \le \lambda$; by minimality of $\lambda$ it follows that $\lambda_1=\lambda$.
-But the number $\abs{S_1}$ of vertex orbits of $S_1$ is strictly fewer vertex than the number $\abs{S}$ of vertex orbits of $S$.
+We may therefore apply \cite[Lemma 3.5]{\LymanRTTTag} to obtain a new irreducible topological representative $F_1 \from S_1 \to S_1$ by the operation of ``valence-two homotopy of $v$ across $e_j$''.
+From the conclusion of that lemma, the Perron-Frobenius eigenvalue of $F_1$ satisfies $\lambda_1 \le \lambda$, and by minimality of $\lambda$ it then follows that $\lambda_1=\lambda$.
+Also, the number $\abs{S_1}$ of vertex orbits of $S_1$ is strictly less than the number $\abs{S}$ of vertex orbits of $S$.